-• March 16, 2020 Order giving law enforcement discretion to release additional individuals on citation.

-- March 21, 2020 Order authorizing law enforcement to give citation release in lieu of arrest to individuals arrested on a limited category of misdemeanor bench warrants. - March 27, 2020 Order suspending weekend jail sentences. - April 1, 2020 Order clarifying the status of expiration dates for Deferred Prosecution and Sentencing Agreements and probationary terms. - Criminal Division Standing Order Establishing Procedures for the Scheduling of Hearings, Standing Order Establishing Protocols for Scheduling Hearings in Courtroom 213 and Standing Order Establishing Procedures for Filing Emergency Motions for Release from Custody Due to the COVID-19 Pandemic.
+- March 16, 2020 Order giving law enforcement discretion to release additional individuals on citation. - March 27, 2020 Order suspending execution of bench warrants in certain misdemeanor cases. - March 27, 2020 Order suspending weekend jail sentences. - April 1, 2020 Order clarifying the status of expiration dates for Deferred Prosecution and Sentencing Agreements and probationary terms. - Criminal Division Standing Order Establishing Procedures for the Scheduling of Hearings, Standing Order Establishing Protocols for Scheduling Hearings in Courtroom 213-R, Standing Order For Scheduling and Trial Readiness Hearings, Standing Order Establishing Procedures for Filing Emergency Motions for Release from Custody Due to the COVID-19 Pandemic, April 26, 2021 Standing Order Establishing Protocols for Hearings Set in Courtroom 116-R, 312-R and 313-R, and May 12, 2021 Standing Order Establishing Protocols for Phase One of the Misdemeanor Case Plan and Resumption Of Community Court Calendars.